 Jessica joined the board in 2010.
-She is Vice-President of the Environmental Markets division of Equator LLC, and has ten years’ experience with forest carbon project development.
+She is the Director of Forestry at the American Carbon Registry, and has more than twelve years’ experience with forest carbon project development.
 Jessica has a history of involvement with Plan Vivo, having worked for Energy for Sustainable Development in Edinburgh, she was involved in the development of Plan Vivo projects in Mexico, Uganda and Mozambique.
-Prior to joining ACR, Jessica held posts including VP of Environmental Markets at Equator LLC and Head of US Project Implementation at EcoSecurities, and is a member of the ANSI Forest Carbon Standards Committee.
+Prior to joining ACR, Jessica held posts including VP of Environmental Markets at Equator LLC and Head of US Project Implementation at EcoSecurities.
 Jessica holds a B.S. in Biology and a Master’s degree in Forestry from the University of Vermont.

 Ray leads the Wildlife Conservation Society’s conservation finance team, with a focus on creating market opportunities that contribute to conservation and sustainable development.
 Trained in natural resource economics, Ray has 20 years experience working in conservation and rural development, and has lived in Latin America and Africa.
 He joined the board in December 2008.

 Pauline is the Executive Director of ECOTRUST, the Environmental Conservation Trust of Uganda.
 Joining the Directors in 2007, Pauline has 12 years of experience in natural resource management and works with communities across Uganda in participaroty land-use initiatives.
 Pauline was previously director of NatureUganda.
 She joined the board in December 2008.

 Juan Andres is a Forest Engineer and for over 14 years has been working in the field of ethical trade, sustainable livelihoods and sustainable business development.
 He is currently working as an independent consultant with producer organisations in Latin America, and has previously worked with indigenous communities, producer organisations and forestry enterprises in over 15 countries, in Asia, Oceania, South and Central America.
 He joined the board in September 2009

 Ina Porras joined the Plan Vivo board in January 2012 and brings a wealth of experience in markets for environmental services to tackle rural poverty and also a specialisation in watershed management activities.
 She currently works as a researcher, in the Sustainable Markets Group at IIED in Edinburgh.
 Her previous research roles include roles at the University of Massachusetts and the Tropical Science Center in Costa Rica.